vickypearce/vickypearce.github.io/index.md

 ## About me
 Hi lovely person reading this,

-I'm Vicky, a non-binary full stack developer.
-Besides programming I enjoy playing games that I
+I'm Vicky, a non-binary full stack developer with a specialty in front-end development work.

 ## Languages I've worked in
 - HTML